 A bid is an offer to purchase a stated par amount of securities at an auction, either on a competitive or non-competitive basis.
 An offer to purchase a stated par amount of securities submitted by a government securities distributor to fulfill a guarantee to sell a specified amount of securities at an agreed-upon price or a price fixed in terms of an agreed-upon standard is a bid of the government securities distributor and not a bid of a customer.
+The terms "tender" and "bid" are interchangeable and have the same meaning, unless the context requires otherwise.

 A bidder is a person or an entity that bids either directly or through an entity authorized to submit bids for customers in an auction.
 In some cases, two or more persons or entities are considered to be one bidder, based on their relationship.
+The term "bidder" is used collectively to refer to government securities distributors and customers, as the context requires.